-239. Lafayette to Laurens, Paris, April 14, 1782, LAAR, V, 30.
+^{239.} Lafayette to Laurens, Paris, April 14, 1782, LAAR, V, 30.

-240. To John Jay, Madrid, February 15, 1783, LAAR, V, 96.
+^{240.} To John Jay, Madrid, February 15, 1783, LAAR, V, 96.

-241. Lafayette to the President of Congress, Paris, January 29, 1782, Lafayette to John Jay, Madrid, February 15, 1783, LAAR, V, 6, 96.
+^{241.} Lafayet/te to the President of Congress, Paris, January 29, 1782, Lafayette to John Jay, Madrid, February 15, 1783, LAAR, V, 6, 96.

-242. Lafayette to George Washington, St. Germain, June 25, 1782, LAAR, V, 48-50.
+^{242.} Lafayette to George Washington, St. Germain, June 25, 1782, LAAR, V, 48-50.

-243. Rochefort, July 7, 1782, LAAR, V, 51.
+^{243.} Rochefort, July 7, 1782, LAAR, V, 51.

-ship joint Franco-Spanish campaign against Jamaica during the winter of 1782.
-After capturing Jamaica, Lafayette was to invade Canada via the St. Lawrence River.
-Though he was to re-enter the French army as a marechal de camp, he was intent on "keep[ing] my American Uniform."
-On "the out Side as Well as the Inside" he would always be "an American Soldier.
+Soldier.
 I will Conduct Matters, and take Commands as an officer Borrowed from the United States."
 He would, however, "Watch for the Happy Moment when I may join Our Beloved Colours."244 The campaign was canceled with the news that a preliminary peace treaty had been signed.
-Immediately Lafayette had the great joy of sending a copy of the preliminary treaty to America in a speedy French frigate named Le Triomphe.
-245 He asked Congress if they would grant him the "Honorary Commission" of hand delivering America's approval of the peace treaty to Great Britain and he also recommended that Alexander Hamilton be appointed America's minister plenipotentiary to Britain.246
+Immediately Lafayette had the great joy of sending a copy of the preliminary treaty to America in a speedy French frigate named Le Triomphe.245 He asked Congress if they would grant him the "Honorary Commission" of hand delivering America's approval of the peace treaty to Great Britain and he also recommended that Alexander Hamilton be appointed America's minister plenipotentiary to Britain.246

-With independence, Lafayette hoped that Americans would work to create a strong, permanent union among the states and "that our Articles of Confederation ought to be Revised, and Measures Immediately taken to Envigorate the Continental Union."
-He called for a constitutional convention to meet in the fall, presided over by Washington to "Devise upon Amendments to" strengthen Congress and reduce the power of the states.
-Lafayette would "be Happy to be" one of the delegates to such a convention.
-He wrote Washington encouraging him to use his influence to induce
+With independence, Lafayette hoped that Americans would work to create a strong, permanent union among the states and "that our Articles of Confederation ought to be Revised, and Measures Immediately taken to Envigorate the Continental Union."247 He called for a constitutional convention to meet in the fall, presided over by Washington to "Devise upon Amendments to" strengthen Congress and reduce the power of the states.
+Lafayette would "be Happy to be" one of the delegates to such a convention.248 He wrote Washington encouraging him to use his influence to induce the people of America to Strengthen their foederal Union.
+It is a Work in which it Behoves You to be concerned.
+I look upon it as a Necessary Measure.
+Depend upon it, My dear General, that European Politics will be apt to create divisions among the states.
+Now is the time when the Powers of Congress must be fixed, the Boundaries Determined-and Articles of Confederation Revised.
+It is

-244. Lafayette to George Washington, Paris, October 24, 1782, LAAR, V, 65.
+^{244.} Lafayette to George Washington, Paris, October 24, 1782, LAAR, V, 65.

-245. Lafayette to the President of Congress, Cadiz, February 5, 1783, LAAR, V, 85.
+^{245.} Lafayette to the President of Congress, Cadiz, February 5, 1783, LAAR, V, 85.

-246. Ibid., 89-90.
+^{246.} Ibid., 89-90.
 Congress decided that it was best not to send Lafayette with its approval of the peace treaty to Great Britain.
 The British might view this as "an insulting step."
 LAAR, V, 93n.

-248. Lafayette to Secretary for Foreign Affairs Robert R. Livingston, Cadiz, February 5, 1783, LAAR, V, 88-89.
+^{248.} Lafayette to Secretary for Foreign Affairs Robert R. Livingston, Cadiz, February 5, 1783, LAAR, V, 88-89.